inu847/cne_apps/ERROR_HANDLING_BEST_PRACTICES.md

 ## Conclusion

-Implementing these error handling best practices will significantly improve the robustness and user experience of the CNE POS Apps.
+Implementing these error handling best practices will significantly improve the robustness and user experience of the DompetKasir.
 The key principles to follow are:

 1. Use custom exception classes for different error types
 2. Implement a centralized error handler